scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 *PKI* - providing cryptographic material within an unique trust model.
 It is described in this document.

-*Control Plane* - performing inter-domain routing by discovering and securely disseminating path information.
+*Control Plane* (CP) - performing inter-domain routing by discovering and securely disseminating path information.
 It is described in {{I-D.dekater-scion-controlplane}}.

 *Data Plane* - carrying out secure packet forwarding between SCION-enabled ASes over paths selected by endpoints.
 It is described in {{I-D.dekater-scion-dataplane}}.